 The nutrition information provided are only estimates based on an online nutritional calculator.
 I am not a certified nutritionist.
 Please consult a professional nutritionist or doctor for accurate information and any dietary restrictions and concerns you may have.

-Coq au vin is one of the best known French recipes of all time.
-Served with some good crusty bread or potatoes, this classic French stew is sure to impress everyone.
+Julia Child coq au vin is one of the best known French recipes of all time.
+This red wine chicken dish can be served with some good crusty bread or potatoes, this classic French stew is sure to impress everyone.
 It’s a simple dish featuring chicken braised in wine with herbs and fresh vegetables, and a wonderfully hearty dish for cool fall or winter evenings.